 11.6 Each of the conditions of these Terms and Conditions operates separately.
 If any court or competent authority decides that any of them are unlawful or unenforceable, the remaining conditions will remain in full force and effect.

-11.7 We reserve the right to alter these Terms and Conditions during the term of your Demo Licence.
+11.7 We reserve the right to alter these Terms and Conditions during the term of your Trial Licence.

 11.8 Please note that these Terms and Conditions, their subject matter and their formation are governed by English law.
 You and we both agree that the courts of England and Wales will have exclusive jurisdiction.